evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor_Extended_Range/_index.md

 ## Performance

-The Volvo EX30 Single Motor Extended Range has a maximum power of 200KW (272hp).
-The total torque is 343nm.
+The Volvo EX30 Single Motor Extended Range has a maximum power of 200 KW (272 hp/268 bhp).
+The total torque is 343 nm (253 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,3 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging